Sagoia/GLOVE/CONTRIBUTING.md

 Contributing code to GLOVE project is more than welcome!
 However, before accepting any code change, we have to deal with some necessary legal stuff.

-When contributing code to GLOVE, you have to fill out the [GLOVE Contributor License Agreement](https://think-silicon.com/terms_and_policies/thinksilicon-individual-contributor-license-agreement/).
+When contributing code to GLOVE, you have to sign the [GLOVE Contributor License Agreement](https://think-silicon.com/terms_and_policies/thinksilicon-individual-contributor-license-agreement/).
 To make your life easier, this procedure is automated by [cla-assistant](https://github.com/cla-assistant/cla-assistant), when submitting a new Pull Request.

-Please follow the instructions prompted by cla-bot to sign the CLA.
+Please follow the instructions prompted by cla-assistant to sign the CLA.
 Once you have finished with these legal stuff, we'll be able to accept your pull requests.

 ### Issue a Pull Request